Monotone stability of quadratic semimartingales with applications to unbounded general quadratic BSDEs: Existence result for quadratic BSDEs

-The question of existence of bounded solutions for the classical quadratic BSDEs in Brownian framework has been solved by Kobylanski \cite{Kobylanski00}, using an exponential transformation as to come back to the standard framework of a coefficient with linear growth.
-A detailed review of the literature including the comparison theorem and different applications may be found in El Karoui, Hamad\`ene \& Matoussi \cite{Elkaroui-Hamadene-Matoussi}.
-Most of the recent papers focusing on financial applications of quadratic BSDEs consider the situation where the martingale $M_.$ is BMO (see for instance the recent papers by Hu, Imkeller \& Muller \cite{Hu-Imkeller-Muller}, Ankrichner, Imkeller \& Reis \cite{Ankirchner-Imkeller-Reis}, \cite{Morlais2}, or the PhD thesis of Dos Reis \cite{DosReis}).
-From Theorem \ref{the:varq estimates}, such a framework is equivalent to look at bounded solutions.
-Briand \& Hu \cite{Briand-Hu} have been the first to extend the previous results to unbounded solutions.
-In all these papers, as in Kobylanski \cite{Kobylanski00}, the main difficulty is however to prove the strong convergence of the martingale part. \\ The stability result we have obtained in the previous section opens a new possible direction to tackle this question.
-The idea is to approximate monotonically the coefficient itself by coefficients with a linear and quadratic growth, for which there are some results on the existence of solution but also for which it is possible to take the limit thanks to the stability Theorem \ref{th:monotone cv}.
+The stability result we have obtained in the previous section opens a new possible direction to tackle this question.
+The idea is to approximate monotonically the coefficient itself by coefficients with a linear and quadratic growth, for which there are some results on the existence of solution but also for which it is possible to take the limit thanks to the stability Theorem~\ref{thmonotonecv}.
 In our approach, we do not need this BMO framework and have a stability result prevailing in a wider context, moving away from the bounded case to the case where the terminal condition has exponential moment.
-Indeed, having bounded solutions is naturally replaced by belonging to the class ${\mathcal S_Q}(|\eta_T|,\Lambda, C)$ as in the previous section, which reduces to an exponential moment condition for $|\eta_T|$, when $\Lambda\>\mbox{and }\> C\equiv 0.$ Recall that this last condition is equivalent to have the absolute value of the solution in the class ($\mathcal D_{\exp}$) when the coefficient does not depend on $y$ (and $g(t,0,0) \equiv 0$). \\ We start this section by looking more closely at the interrelationship between quadratic BSDEs and quadratic semimartingales, when the quadratic structure condition is saturated.
+Indeed, having bounded solutions is naturally replaced by belonging to the class ${\mathcal S_Q}(|\eta_T|,\Lambda, C)$ as in the previous section, which reduces to an exponential moment condition for $|\eta_T|$, when $\Lambda\mbox{ and } C\equiv0.$ Recall that this last condition is equivalent to have the absolute value of the solution in the class ($\mathcal D_{\exp}$) when the coefficient does not depend on $y$ [and $g(t,0,0) \equiv0$].

+We start this section by looking more closely at the interrelationship between quadratic BSDEs and quadratic semimartingales, when the quadratic structure condition is saturated.